vRP-framework/vRP/README.md

 #### Money

-The money is managed with direct SQL requests to prevent most potential value corruptions.
+The money is managed with direct SQL queries to prevent most potential value corruptions.
-The wallet empty itself when respawning (after death).
+The wallet empties itself when respawning (after death).

 ```lua
 -- PROXY API